Madura Station: History

 In 1950 the mission was issued a writ claiming damages for breach of contract on behalf of Madura Ltd concerning the sale of the station to the mission.
 Later the same year Mackie began to convert the homestead into a stopping place following six years of drought.
 Although some heavy rains had fallen they were too far apart to be of any use and the station had virtually no stock left on it.
 Petrol pumps were installed and the homestead was converted to a motel-hotel, with a liquor licence granted later the same year.

 Mackie was taken to hospital in 1951 with heart troubles and the station was sold later the same year to a group of developers who were to turn the area into a tourist resort.

 In the 1960s the Birmingham family (of the defunct Charlie Carter's grocery chain) held the lease, and the station manager was Brian O'Connor – brother of the politician Ray O'Connor.

 The Jumbuck Pastoral Company acquired Madura in 1987, adding it to the neighbouring Moonera and began sub-dividing large paddocks and installing extra windmills and water points.
 Matt Haines was appointed manager in 2011; in the same year 30,000 sheep were shorn producing 850 bales of wool.
 This followed a good season where the property received 17 in of rain, nearly double the annual average.

 In 2012 a fire burned for three days near Madura, covering the Eyre Highway in smoke.
 Over 300 ha of bushland was consumed by the blaze.

-Madura Plains Station was purchased by CC Cooper & Co, Jamestown, South Australia from Jumbuck Pastoral in February 2016 for AUD10 million.
+Madura Plains Station was purchased by CC Cooper & Co, Jamestown, South Australia from Jumbuck Pastoral in February 2016 for A$10 million.